torch-core/tep-vault-standard/TEPs-Vault.md

 - **Non-Uniform Query Interfaces**: Get methods use inconsistent names and structures, forcing frontends and wallets to implement custom logic for each protocol.
 For example, some expose only the Jetton balance, while others require applying a conversion rate to show real asset value—often doubling integration time.
 - **Divergent Event Formats**: Emitted events use varied formats, making it difficult for off-chain systems to monitor and parse events uniformly.
 - **Inconsistent Price Queries**: Vault price query interfaces lack uniformity, causing yield aggregators to face challenges in fetching prices, increasing development costs and affecting yield accuracy.
-- **Lack of Gas Estimation Standards**: No unified method to query gas consumption, making it difficult for developers to estimate interaction costs—particularly with TON's dynamic gas mechanics—leading to inefficiencies.
+- **Lack of Gas Estimation Standards**: No unified method to query gas consumption, making it difficult for developers to estimate interaction costs.
 - **Varied Deposit/Withdrawal Processes**: Deposit and withdrawal flows and parameters differ, including how they handle Jetton transfers and TON's gas mechanics, increasing development complexity and resource waste.
-- **Yield Calculation Inconsistencies**: Variations in how vaults calculate and distribute yields lead to unreliable APY displays and integration challenges for aggregators.

 These issues force protocols to develop custom adapters, increasing errors, costs, and development time.
 TEP-4626 addresses these by standardizing vault interfaces, reducing integration complexity, and accelerating TON’s DeFi ecosystem growth.
 By aligning with proven models like ERC-4626 while adapting to TON’s asynchronous, message-driven architecture and sharding design, this standard provides a solid foundation for scalable and reliable DeFi applications on TON.

 ## Guide